Diversity Equity Inclusion Committee

 The Disturbing History of the Suburbs | Adam Ruins Everything

-Click link below to listen to the recording of this event.
+Click link below to view the recording of Raising Awareness and Visibility of Asian Americans.

 https://youtu.be/kZ-lWnpNzNY

-We heard from members, of the Twin Ports APIDA Collective, a group of Asian Pacific Islander Desi Americans.
-Join us to learn about what they are doing in the Duluth/Superior area to advocate for awareness and equity of the Asian American community and what League can do as allies to support their work.
+We heard from members of the Twin Ports APIDA Collective, a group of Asian Pacific Islander Desi Americans.
+We learned about what the Collective is doing in the Duluth/Superior area to advocate for awareness and equity of the Asian American community and what League can do as allies to support their work.

 Police misconduct disproportionately affects Black and Indigenous people and people of color.
 During the past year groups across the country studied and considered options to reshape policing and public safety in their communities so that public safety systems work for everyone.

-Find out about the policing reforms that the Duluth’s Community Safety Initiative (DCSI) is proposing for Duluth on Saturday, September 11, 10:00 AM, Zoom.
-Email Gail at gail4duluth@gmail.com for the Zoom link.
-Guest speaker Blair Powless will discuss DCSI’s “Proposals for Community-led Police Accountability in Duluth” and what the response to these proposals has been to date.
+The committee learned about what Duluth’s Community Safety Initiative (DCSI) is proposing for Duluth on Saturday, September 11.
+Guest speaker Blair Powless discussed DCSI’s “Proposals for Community-led Police Accountability in Duluth” and what the response to these proposals has been to date.

 Police misconduct disproportionately affects Black and Indigenous people and people of color.
 During the past year groups across the country studied and considered options to reshape policing and public safety in their communities so that public safety systems work for everyone.

-Find out about the policing reforms that the Duluth’s Community Safety Initiative (DCSI) is proposing for Duluth on Saturday, September 11, 10:00 AM, Zoom.
-Email Gail at gail4duluth@gmail.com for the Zoom link.
-Guest speaker Blair Powless will discuss DCSI’s “Proposals for Community-led Police Accountability in Duluth” and what the response to these proposals has been to date.
+The committee learned about what Duluth’s Community Safety Initiative (DCSI) is proposing for Duluth on Saturday, September 11.
+Guest speaker Blair Powless discussed DCSI’s “Proposals for Community-led Police Accountability in Duluth” and what the response to these proposals has been to date.

 National Memorial for Peace and Justice Tour